Contextual Refinement of Translations: Large Language Models for Sentence and Document-Level Post-Editing: Automatic Post-Editing is Necessary

 \textbf{Sentence-Level NMT}: We fine-tune $\triangle$LM on the training data at sentence-level in conventional fashion.

-\textbf{In-Context-Learning with Llama}: We prompt the model according to \citet{vilar-etal-2023-prompting}, selecting examples randomly or similar to the current prompt.
+\textbf{In-Context-Learning with Llama2}: We prompt the model according to \citet{vilar-etal-2023-prompting}, selecting examples randomly or similar to the current prompt.
 To find sentences more closely related to our source, we extract sentence embeddings from our training data using Sent-BERT \citep{reimers-gurevych-2019-sentence} and retrieve the nearest neighbors for efficiency using FAISS \citep{johnson2019billion} (\textit{Llama2 ICL}).

-\textbf{LLama2 + Adapters}: Leveraging the recent advancements in efficient fine-tuning of LLM's, we fine-tune with adapters using LORA \citep{hu2021LORA} (Training and Hyper-Parameter Details can be found in Appendix \ref{sec:train_details}).
+\textbf{LLama2 + Adapters}: Leveraging the recent advancements in efficient fine-tuning of LLMs, we fine-tune with adapters using LoRA \citep{hu2021LoRA} (Training and Hyper-Parameter Details can be found in Appendix \ref{sec:train_details}).
 Like the sentence-level NMT, we fine-tune it on all of our training data at the sentence level (\textit{Llama2 MT}).

-\textbf{Zero-Shot Post-Editing with Llama2}: Finally, we consider the case of simple zero-shot PE to evaluate the in-built ability of the model to use the knowledge from another system.
-Moreover, we can compare it to the previous configurations and judge the utility of such an approach.
+\textbf{Zero-Shot Post-Editing with Llama2}: Finally, we consider the case of simple zero-shot PE to evaluate the in-built ability of the model to use the knowledge from another system and compare it to ICL where it acts as a direct translator.

 Results for the above setups are reported in Table \ref{tab:baselines}.
 First and foremost, we observe that the sentence-level $\triangle$ LM achieves the highest scores across all metrics.
 This underscores the highly competitive performance of a dedicated NMT model with 360M parameters compared to a 13B LLM.